takashibinns/tableau-wdc3-strava/README.md

 Once the web data connector has fetched all the necessary data, it will show the available tables to analyze.

 * **Activities** - A list of all activities returned by the Strava API
 * **ActivityStreams** - This appears when you have selected 1 or more Data Streams.
 For each row in the Activity table, you will find many rows in the ActivityStreams table.
-It allows you to track your stats throughout the duration of the activity (GPS coordinates, speed, heart rate, etc)
+It allows you to track your stats throughout the duration of the activity (GPS coordinates, speed, heart rate, etc).
+Join/Relate to Activities based on ```activity.id = activityStreams.activity_id```
+* **Gear** - A list of all gear used in your activities.
+This could be shoes, bikes, etc.  Join/Relate to Activities based on ```activity.gear_id = gear.id```
 Drag the table(s) you want to analyze into the Data Source canvas, and you're all set!

 ## How this works